are an excellent way to visit the ranch, recharge your batteries, meet some wonderful people, and make a contribution to this special land.

 - Tools (extra chainsaws always come in handy)

 - Dogs…we have enough of our own, and have had too many problems with guest dogs!
-If you think we should make an exception for YOUR dog, please let us know why he/she is so wonderful and safe, give us plenty of time to consider it, be willing to keep them on a leash, and forgive us if we say no.
+If you think we should make an exception for YOUR dog, please let us know why he/she is so wonderful and safe, give us plenty of time to consider it, be willing to keep them on a leash or in the car if needed, and forgive us if we say no.

 Let us know if you have questions, and drop an email about your arrival or give a call at the ranch, 509-773-4536.